-In the absence of mitigating circumstances, a group is liable to be timed if it exceeds the prescribed time limit and in the case of second or subsequent groups, if it is "out of position".
+In the absence of mitigating circumstances, a group is liable to be timed if it is in excess of the time allowed and in the case of second or subsequent groups, "out of position".
 From the commencement of timing, if any player exceeds 40 seconds on a shot, he is deemed to have had a "bad time".

-The time limit will be determined by the Tournament Committee and will be published on the official notice board.
+The time allowed will be determined by the Tournament Committee and will be published on the official notice board.
 The first group or any group after a starter's gap will be considered to be "out of position" if, at any time during the round, the group's cumulative time exceeds the time allowed for the number of holes completed.
-Any following group is "out of position" if it is more than the starting interval behind the group in front and has exceeded the time allowed for the number of holes completed.
+A group is "out of position" if it is more than the starting interval behind the group in front and has exceeded the time allowed for the number of holes completed.

-At any time, if any player is timed by a referee taking more than 80 seconds to play a shot, the player will be notified of the excessive shot time and given an official warning.
+At any time, if a player is observed by a referee taking more than 80 seconds to play a shot, the player will be notified of the excessive shot time and given an official warning.
 The player will also be advised that the Committee may start individual timing at any time, even if his group is not out of position.